 Sum of money stolen in attempted ATM robbery in Co Louth

-Incident occurred outside Bank of Irleand in Dunleer around 3.30am Saturday morning
+Incident occurred outside Bank of Ireland in Dunleer around 3.30am Saturday morning

 The scene of the ATM robbery in Dunleer, Co Louth.
 Photograph: Ciara Wilkinson